vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 Earth mover distance computational complexity is super-cubic as can be found in [Network Flows: Theory, Algorithms, and Applications](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X).
 There are papers on approximating EMD with [quadratic complexity](http://proceedings.mlr.press/v37/kusnerb15.pdf) in general case and [linear complexity](http://proceedings.mlr.press/v97/atasu19a/atasu19a.pdf) in document search if pre-computation is allowed.

+### Earth Movers Distance vs Optimal Transport

+Earth movers distance differs from optimal transport in that optimal transport disallows splitting and summing of the transported amount at each point.
+So optimal transport can be defined by only transforming the support of the distribution and often may not match the target distribution.

 ### What is Word Mover's Distance (WMD)?
 Word Mover's Distance is like [Earth Movers Distance](#what-is-earth-movers-distance) but between text documents.